Cheesy99/Bachelor_Work/README.md

 Ensure that the filename you save the application as does not contain spaces.
 Use underscores (`_`) instead.
 This is because the `sqlite3` library may cause an error when running `npm install`.

+Once you have cloned the repo

+- Run `cd Bachelor_Work`

 Run the build command to prepare the application for packaging:

 - Run `npm install`